Physical Education

 Assessment

-• a short written report, such as a media analysis, a research inquiry, a blog or a case study analysis
+- a written report, such as a media analysis, a research investigation, a blog post or a case study analysis

-• a visual presentation such as a graphic organiser, a concept/mind map, an annotated poster, a digital presentation
+- a visual presentation, such as a concept map, an annotated poster, or a digital presentation